mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 I/O. Populating the pool MUST NOT be performed unless the pool is "ready".

-If an error is encountered while populating a connection, the pool MUST be cleared.
-The pool SHOULD notify the corresponding monitor that such an error occurred, if possible according to the driver's implementation.
+If an error is encountered while populating a connection, the pool MUST be cleared if the `Connection's <#connection>`_ generation is greater than or equal to the pool's generation.
+The error SHOULD be handled like a network error that occurred *Before the handshake completed* according to the `Network error when reading or writing`_ section in the SDAM specification, if possible in the driver's implementation.
+If not possible, then the error will get handled that way by the existing SDAM machinery next time checkOut is called.

 .. code::